-He was a senior lecturer in transportation engineering at the University of Canterbury from March 2004, with an emphasis on applying practical exercises in both teaching and research where students could actively contribute to the sector.
+Glen was a senior lecturer in transportation engineering at the University of Canterbury from March 2004, with an emphasis on applying practical exercises in both teaching and research where students could actively contribute to the sector.
 He taught in a range of subjects in Transportation and Traffic Planning, Traffic Engineering and Management, Highway Geometric Design, Road Safety, and Engineering Design.
 He also undertook research and consulting work across a range of areas, particularly in planning/design for walking & cycling, speed/traffic management, and road safety analysis.
 As an academic, Glen travelled extensively internationally to study overseas practices in many aspects of transport.

 Since joining ViaStrada, Glen has been involved in policy work for revising walking/cycling road rules, updating the NZTA Cycling Network Guidance, and the development of new NZ pedestrian/cycle railway crossing design guidelines.
-He has also worked on such diverse topics as low-powered mobility devices, 'Bikes in Schools' programmes, highway fatigue safety strategies, contra-flow cycleways, future transport technologies, and Safety Audit & Network Functionality (SANF) reviews.
+He has also worked on such diverse topics as low-powered mobility devices, school road safety clusters, 'Bikes in Schools' programmes, highway fatigue safety strategies, contra-flow cycleways, future transport technologies, and Safety Audit & Network Functionality (SANF) reviews.
 As a skilled presenter, he has also continued to deliver university transport course guest lectures and industry training workshops.

 Some services that Glen can provide at ViaStrada include: